paulshryock/release-bump/README.md

 **This package writes to your file system.**

 - ☝️ Only does one thing
-- 🔋 Zero production dependencies
+- 👌 Zero production dependencies
-- ⌨️ CLI is <6kb
-- 🔌 API is <4kb
+- 🤏 API is <4kb
-- 🤙 ESM and Common JS available
+- 🤙 Supports ESM and Common JS

 > Release Bump 1.x and 2.x are officially deprecated and no longer supported.
 Please use Release Bump 3.x or higher.